radar/elastic/README.md

 ## ElasticSearch version

-This package is designed to work with the following ElasticSearch versions:
+This package is designed to work with and routinely tested against the following ElasticSearch versions:

 - 2.4.x
 - 5.x